kocburak/FolderEncryptor/README.md

 - Option to securely erase unencrypted files. (looking at you Gutmann Algorithm 👀).
 - Option to overwrite the original file to erase unencrypted data.
 (This may be not possible if `--enc-filenames` flag is set)
+- Option to output a single encrypted file for whole folder.
-- A way to use the file without decrypting to file system first.
+- A way to use the files without decrypting to file system first.
+(A Virtual file system might sufficient)

 # IMPORTANT NOTE!